 We have a few ideas for how you can implement ART into your organization:

-- Plan a team hike – We strive to gather our team once each quarter to explore our local trails!
+- Plan a team hike – an outdoor meeting to explore our local trails!

 - Add plants around the office – They could be real or small fake succulents.
 If you are a remote company, consider hosting a virtual planting event.